-The Meetings API allows you to integrate real-time, high-quality interactive video meetings into your web apps.
+The Meetings API (Beta) allows you to integrate real-time, high-quality interactive video meetings into your web apps.

 You can try out the Meetings API in the Vonage API Dashboard.